Salomon S/Lab MTN

-Salomon is no stranger to the backcountry skiing market with an expansive line-up of touring equipment.
+Salomon is no stranger to the backcountry skiing market with an expansive lineup of touring equipment.
 From their ski boot collection, the S/Lab MTN is aimed at resort and backcountry skiers who want the option to do both without making major sacrifices.
 I was excited to put the boot through a season in the mountains of British Columbia with long days on the skin track and aggressive descents.
 Although its lack of forward flex was noticeable on the uphill, the S/Lab impressed me in many other ways including stability and build quality.
-Below I break down the S/Lab MTN’s uphill performance, downhill performance, weight, features, fit and sizing, and more.
+Below I break down my experiences with the S/Lab MTN.
 To see how it stacks up, see our article on the best backcountry ski boots.

 Despite the Salomon S/Lab MTN’s reasonable weight, streamlined two-buckle system, and 47-degree range of motion, it’s not the most adept at uphill skinning or bootpacking.
-Initially, I was hopeful while researching the S/Lab: it has the recipe to be a well-rounded and versatile backcountry companion.
+Initially, I was hopeful while researching the S/Lab: the aforementioned features should add up a well-rounded and versatile backcountry companion.
 But once I put it on and felt the flex, I was a bit discouraged.
 While the S/Lab has significant rear flex in walk mode, its forward range of motion is limited.
 As you begin to lean forward, it starts flexing smoothly but suddenly comes to an abrupt halt before expected.
 Accordingly, my shin repeatedly dug into the rigid tongue and cuff, causing issues just about every time I wore the boots on an ascent.

 The S/Lab is made to tackle steep descents like an all-mountain boot.
 With a respectably stiff 120 flex rating, the S/Lab MTN compares similarly to heavy hitters like the Scarpa Maestrale RS and Atomic Hawx Ultra XTD (125 and 130 flex, respectively).
 However, just as in walk mode, the lack of forward flex on the S/Lab was apparent in ski mode.
 The boot felt harsh when driving forward, and while some traditional downhillers might like this, it felt oddly reminiscent of AT boots of year’s past.
 But once I got used to the rigid and stiff feel, the S/Lab was more than capable of driving my powder-hounding DPS Wailer 106 Tour1 and Alchemist Lotus 124 touring skis through just about any conditions, on or off-piste.